-The following is just a small tip…. just one “in your face” self-evident pieces of information, to help people to get the good most people deserve.
+The following is just a small, yet “important” tip…. just one “in your face” self-evident pieces of information, to help people to get the good most people deserve.
 Exercise is not well understood by most, including coaches, in that results are not near what they are desired to be.
-Because of the lack of understanding what is required, the order of requirements and the sequences of events are not prioritized, nor are the applications effective or efficient!
+Because of the lack of understanding of what is required, the order of requirements and the sequences of events “are not prioritized,” plus neither are the applications effective or efficient!

-This is just small bit of information from my book…it has been having some very good effects for the open-minded people.
+This is just a small bit of information from my book…and it has been having some very good effects for the open-minded people.